mateuadsuara/car-pooling-challenge/README.md

 for the property-based testing approach, although Ruby is not the best language for it.

 This example uses a `SimplerQueue` as a reference of the correct behavior and checks
-that: for a set of random valid actions and arguments, they behave in the same way.
+that: for many sets of random valid actions and arguments, they behave in the same way.

 In this case, this is useful because `WaitingQueue` has been implemented trying to be more efficient (and consequently more complex) than `SimplerQueue` but can be